PennLINC/qsirecon/docs/reconstruction.rst

 ``reorient_fslstd``
 ^^^^^^^^^^^^^^^^^^^

-Reorients the ``qsiprep`` preprocessed DWI and bval/bvec to the standard FSL orientation.
+Reorients the ``qsirecon`` preprocessed DWI and bval/bvec to the standard FSL orientation.
-This can be useful if FSL tools will be applied outside of ``qsiprep``.
+This can be useful if FSL tools will be applied outside of ``qsirecon``.

 .. _csdsi_3dshore: